promicsw/flow-expressions/Docs/FexOverview.md

 - **Sequence(Seq):** A sequence is the primary construct used in flow expressions and defines a series of steps (1..n) to complete:
     - A step is any FexElement.
     - All steps is a sequence must complete else the sequence fails.
-    - A step(s) may be optional and there are several rules governing this (see reference section).
+    - Steps may be optional and there are several rules governing this (see reference section).
 - **Flow Control:** These elements control the flow of an expression:
     - Opt: Optional sequence.
     - OneOf: One of a set of sequences must pass.